-Milby Pitcher Jhaeden Bowers Pushes Buffs to The Brink - DefenderNetwork.com
+Milby pitcher Jhaeden Bowers pushes Buffs to the brink - DefenderNetwork.com

-While many had high expectations for Milby during the regular season, few foresaw the team to clearing through the first three rounds of the playoffs with relative ease defeating Angleton, Santa Fe and La Porte before being eliminated by Lake Creek.
-Milby finished the season with an overall record of 17-4 and went an undefeated 4-0 in district play.
+While many had high expectations for Milby during the regular season, few foresaw the team clearing through the first three rounds of the playoffs with relative ease defeating Angleton, Santa Fe and La Porte before being eliminated by Lake Creek.
+Milby finished the season with a 17-4 overall record and went an undefeated 4-0 in district play.

 The Defender spoke with Bowers during Milby’s playoff run to discuss his style of play, Jackson State commitment, advice to others and more.